The Institute of Food and

 - Excellent written and oral communication skills.

-- A working knowledge of horticultural science including plant
+- A working knowledge of horticultural sciences including plant

 and pest identification and diagnostic skills, best management